At the End of the World on Re-Election Day

 Cafe at the End of the WorldKalapana Village Cafe, Southern Hawaii, The Big Island

-Eating here was like paradise for the simple foods.
+Eating here was like paradise for simple foods.
 A burger with a flavor so rich you could taste how well the cow lived as it munched Hawaii grasses all its life.

 Ice cream: creamy mint chip and mango.
 The employees were lazily singing along to a totally irrelevant pop song while the radio chirped out the national news of Obama's re-election.